sporti1703/appdev-partner-technical-forum/stack/stack.cache.md

 ![](images/28.create.stack.cache.png)

 The Create New Oracle Cloud Stack — Details page is displayed.
-Enter *FixItFast-application* as **Name**  and optional **Description** for the stack.
+Enter *FixItFastApp* as **Name**  and optional **Description** for the stack.
 Do not select **On Failure Retain Resources** otherwise the stack creation fails, any resources that were created will not be automatically deleted.
 The rest of the parameters are specific to the template you imported.
 If you haven't changed the storage container build parameter and the stack template configuration file you can accept the default values.
 Click **Next**.

 ![](images/29.stack.details.cache.png)